Go to Stripo

 }

-start, repeatable, tail — these are the names of the sections where the rules for a module layout should be set;
+• start, repeatable, tail — These are the section names where you define the rules for the layout of modules in your email;

 It is possible to set skipValue:true parameter for any module in case you don’t need to apply content to it.